fycth/DHCP-server-scanner/README.md

 2. Listening for DHCP Offer responses from any servers on the network
 3. Parsing and displaying the offered configuration

 On Linux, this uses raw sockets (`PF_PACKET`).
-On macOS, where raw UDP sockets cannot send custom packets, the scanner uses BPF (Berkeley Packet Filter) to access the network at the data link layer.
+On macOS and BSD systems (FreeBSD, OpenBSD, NetBSD, DragonFlyBSD), the scanner uses BPF (Berkeley Packet Filter) to access the network at the data link layer.

 ## License